mrakgr/Multi-armed-Bandit-Experiments/Spiral V5/V5 With The New Backend/motivation for v8 of typechecker.md

 There is absolutely no way I can memoize functions such as that.

 There is an enormous amount of friction right now between different phases of the compiler.
-Free argument propagation stack overflows on recursive function, and type inference for recursive functions is not even correct, not by a long shot.
+Free argument propagation stack overflows on recursive functions, and type inference for recursive functions is not even correct, not by a long shot.

 It does not mean that what I have done is useless, it is just that I have made a lot of pieces which make sense on an individual basis, but not the way they've been brought together.